Create Incoming Webhooks

 Search for Incoming Webhook and select Add.

-Select Configure, provide a name, and upload an image for your webhook if required:
+Select Configure, provide a name, and upload an image for your webhook if necessary:

 The webhook is available in the Teams channel.